AlassaneSakande/Melbourne-House-Price-Prediction/README.md

 This repository is only on training purposes for any ML practionner who want to find out other ways to deal with this classic ML project.

-Datasets
+# Datasets

+We've used the Melboune_house_Price_FULL dataset from Kaggle.
 The dataset contains initially 34,857 instances with 15 columns, we've made spliting of: training : 24,399 test : 10,458

-Pre-training
+# Pre-training

 We've finally worked with 43 columns after One-hot-encoding

-Metrics and Results
+# Metrics and Results

 We've achieved :